Sunrise Nursing Home Abuse Lawyer

 - The Better Business Bureau has granted him an “+A” rating

 - He has received the AVVO Client’s Choice Award for four straight years due to outstanding client reviews

 - He is a member of the Million Dollar Advocates Forum (less than one percent of lawyers qualify)

 Get the Process Started Right Away

 The longer you wait to get the ball rolling on your concerns, the longer your loved one might be at risk.
 The time to act is now.
-If you suspect nursing home abuse, of if your loved one died in a nursing home under suspicious circumstances, call David M. Benenfeld at 954-677-0155, or complete the online contact form so that we can schedule a free consultation.
+If you suspect nursing home abuse, or if your loved one died in a nursing home under suspicious circumstances, call Sunrise nursing home abuse lawyer David M. Benenfeld at 954-677-0155, or complete the online contact form so that we can schedule a free consultation.